r3ply/r3ply/site/content/docs/getting-started.md

 # Getting Started

 In this tutorial we're going to walkthrough using r3ply from start to finish with an example.
 We will be installing the `re` CLI tool, generating a config, simulating a comment, and then discussing next steps.
-Follow the the steps below from within your project's directory.
+Follow the the steps below from within your project's top-level directory.

 ## Table of Contents { .text-right .border-b .border-dashed }